 atv - Ranking of average trade value (closing price over trade volume) over the last 5 trading days.
 Ranked from highest to lowest.

-close - An ordinal ranking of stock closing price on the TSX/TSXv.
+close - Ranking of stock closing price on the TSX/TSXv, highest to lowest.

 This release is an early alpha.
 Documentation is poor.
 Many nice to have UI features are still on the wish list for a 1.0 release.
 Focus to date has been on basic list presentation functionality and data cleaning.
 All comments, questions and suggests are welcome - please e-mail: firstname.lastname@example.org